 - It includes all the dimensions of volatility.

-- It can be used as an asset class by trading in a variance future.
+- You can trade volatility by trading in a variance future.

-- The index itself is a theoretical forward and is not based entirely on historic values, so it is not infallible and should be used for reference purposes only.
+- The index itself is a forward-looking perspective and may not be correct.
+It should be used for reference purposes only.

-- Investors who decide to use variance futures should bear in mind that using futures is potentially a high risk strategy.
+- Investors who trade variance futures should bear in mind that trading futures is high risk.
 Private investors can lessen the risks of trading by ensuring they have a high degree of product knowledge.
-Private investors should also always invest within their means and deal with experienced brokers.
+Private investors should always invest within their means and deal with experienced brokers.